When will you receive your provisional marks email?

-Assessments with an asterisk (*)
+Assessments and courses with an asterisk (*)

 Missing Assessment Marks